biocompute-objects/extension_domain/dataset/README.md

                 "category_name": "molecule"
             }```

-**tags**:  This category adds a tag to a dataset.
+**tag**:  This category adds a tag to a dataset.
 The values for the tag category can be a dataset name, resource name, data types, etc. eg.  ```{
                 "category_value": "Protein Canonical Accessions",
-                "category_name": "tags"
+                "category_name": "tag"
             } ```

 **file_type**: This category describes the file format type of the dataset.
 The values of the file_type category can be csv, txt, fasta, tsv, nt, gpff, etc